bivektor/lombokt/README.md

   @EqualsAndHashCode.Exclude
   val createdBy: String
 ) {
-  // This is also included and its getter is used by default var code: String? = null
+  // This is not included because properties declared in class body are not supported for data classes var code: String = "some"
-    get() = field?.uppercase()
 }

+@EqualsAndHashCode
+class Order(
+  val orderId: String,
+  val items: List<Item>,

+  @EqualsAndHashCode.Exclude
+  val createdBy: String
+) {
+  // This property is automatically included because this is not a data class.
+Its getter is used by default. var code: String = "some"
+    get() = field.uppercase()
+}

 @EqualsAndHashCode(doNotUseGetters=true)
-data class Order(
+class Order(
   val orderId: String,
   val items: List<Item>,

   @EqualsAndHashCode.Exclude
   val createdBy: String
 ) {
-  // Field is used instead of getter.
-Compared to example above, equals is not affected but hashcode is val code: String? = null
+  // Direct field access.
+Getter is not used var code: String = "some"
-    get() = field?.uppercase()
+    get() = field.uppercase()
 }

 @EqualsAndHashCode(onlyExplicitlyIncluded=true)
 class Order(